axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 The build-crontab-and-cp-files uses this structure to help setup an environment type.
 It builds the crontab file, by combining all the referenced crontab one-liners, storing a copy in the user's home directory and installing it to the specified user.
 It also copies across the contents of "files" to the corresponding location, de-refencing any symbolic links.
 The script should ideally be triggered using a function in `imageupgrade_functions.sh`, titled `build_crontab_and_setup_files`, that takes an environment type (see other arguments below), and temporarily copies (via scp) the environments_scripts folder.
-It then calls the build-crontab-and-cp-files script.
+It then calls the `build-crontab-and-cp-files` script.

 This script has a couple of arguments and options.
 The most important are the arguments.
 1. Environment type.
-2. User with a checked out Git copy.
-3. The relative path within $2 to the Git copy.
-Ideally, we would have only a single checked out Git copy across all instances: one on the wiki user of the central.
-However, some crontabs require references to specific users' files, so we have the string PATH_OF_HOME_DIR_TO_REPLACE, in the crontabs, as placeholders for the paths the string itself describes, which the build-crontab-and-cp-files script replaces with the right path.
+Some crontabs require references to specific users' files, so we have the string PATH_OF_HOME_DIR_TO_REPLACE, in the crontabs, as placeholders for the paths the string itself describes, which the `build-crontab-and-cp-files` script replaces with the right path.
 Have a look at the script itself for more details on the options and arguments.

 ## Reverse proxy automation